gmornin/services/README.md

 **Requirements**:

 - **MongoDB** server running at `localhost:27017` (address configurable in configs).
-- **sudo** which is a hard dependency, as accessing ports such as 80 and 443 requires root privileges.
-So sudo is always required to keep things consistent.
 - Other **basic dependencies** such as OpenSSL.

 When running as a standalone server, it has **no user interface** of any sort.
 However, you (and anyone) can still interact with it using the API [as documented](https://siriusmart.github.io/gm-services).
 You may also use the [GM CLI](https://github.com/gmornin/gm-cli) to interact with it with command line.